-VISTA members serve a one year term that begins immediately following their VISTA pre-service orientation.
-Our program year typically begins in August.
-Members may serve up to five VISTA terms, but are only eligible for two Education Awards.
-A typical week of service is about 40 hours.
-Some weeks may require more hours.
+You may serve up to five VISTA terms, but you are only eligible for two Education Awards.
+You will typically serve about 40 hours every week.
+Some weeks may require you to serve more hours.

-VISTA service is considered a “24/7” commitment.
-As such, members may not hold another job while serving.
-They, can, however take educational courses with approval.
+Your VISTA service is considered a “24/7” commitment.
+Because of this, you may not hold another job while serving.
+However, you may take educational courses with approval.

-- Satisfaction of making a difference in your community and country.
+- The satisfaction of making a difference in your community and country.

 - Work and life skills that translate directly into job experience.

 - The personal satisfaction of accepting challenges and seeing results.

 - Teamwork, communication and other essential skills.

 - You will receive a monthly living allowance ranging from $973 to $1,650.
 Note that this is determined by your service location and is subject to change.
 Most locations are on the lower end of this range.